The Oprah Conversation

 Find More Watercooler Picks

 For 25 years, from 1986 to 2011, the groundbreaking Oprah Winfrey Show became a national touchstone, the one talk show that could draw in everyone, uniting races, classes, generations, and geographies.
 If you didn’t see it when it aired at 4 or 5 pm, you heard about it in the news.
-She was warm, ebullient, incisive, and wise, easing her guests and audience into the hot topics of the day, or sometimes just the hot diversions of the times.
+She was warm, ebullient, incisive, and wise, easing her guests and audiences into the hot topics of the day, or sometimes just the hot diversions of the times.

 As her star rose, Oprah elevated and anointed newsmakers, fostering intimate and difficult conversations like a calm, sage therapist.
 When she got her own network, OWN, in 2011, the talk show was over, and we lost our collective “hearth.”

 During the pandemic, amidst escalating racial tensions, she returned to what she did best, and Apple TV’s The Oprah Conversation was born.